Northern Bank Pension Scheme – Privacy Notice

 We may need to share personal data with the following:

-- the Scheme’s professional advisers, including the Scheme actuary, auditor, investment adviser, investment consultant and lawyers
+- The Scheme’s professional advisers, including the Scheme Actuary, auditor, investment adviser, investment consultant, lawyers and Scheme Secretary.

 - HM Revenue & Customs and other statutory bodies (such as the Pensions Ombudsman and the Pensions Regulator) – the Trustee can be fined and subject to other action if they fail to provide certain information to these authorities